vinaykankipati/build-guide-216/topic/k2c-qli-build-ga/howto_build.rst

 5. After building with standalone instructions using Dockerfile.

    a.
-Move the control to workspace directory:
+Move the control to the workspace directory:

       ::